-As of December 31, 2013, the Group has outstanding 3-way options designated as hedge of forecasted purchases of crude oil with a notional quantity of 1.0 million barrels.
+As of December 31, 2014, the Group has no outstanding 3-way options designated as hedge of forecasted purchases of crude oil.

-The call and put options can be exercised at various calculation dates in 2014 with specified quantities on each calculation date.
-The estimated amount net payout of these call and put options as of December 31, 2013 amounted to P41.
+The call and put options can be exercised at various calculation dates with specified quantities on each calculation date.